bkoz/fingerprint/triton/README.md

 ### Openshift

 #### Create the Triton model server application.
-The container is large and will take several minutes to build.
+The Triton container is large and will take several minutes to build.

 The `AWS_DEFAULT_REGION` and s3 `MODEL_REPOSITORY`
 environment variables must be set.